stratosphereips/NetSecGame/README.md

 Helper modules:
 - `utils.py`: General-purpose utilities.
 - `log_parser.py`: Tools for parsing game logs.
-- `gamaplay_graphs.py`: Tools for visualizing gameplay data.
+- `gameplay_graphs.py`: Tools for visualizing gameplay data.
 - `actions_parser.py`: Parsing and analyzing game actions.
+- `trajectory_recorder.py`: Tools for recording game trajectories.

 The [scenarios](#definition-of-the-network-topology) define the **topology** of a network (number of hosts, connections, networks, services, data, users, firewall rules, etc.) while the [task-configuration](#task-configuration) is to be used for definition of the exact task for the agent in one of the scenarios (with fix topology).
 - Agents compatible with the NetSecGame are located in a separate repository [NetSecGameAgents](https://github.com/stratosphereips/NetSecGameAgents/tree/main)